morganthomas/portfolio/README.md

 # Morgan Thomas project portfolio

 Here are some selected open source projects I have worked on.
 They are in two categories: demoable projects which I did by myself or as the project leader, and non-demoable library code which I did in collaboration with others in some cases.
+These projects are mainly written in Haskell, JavaScript, and Nix.

 ## Demos